ervwalter/octopress-ewal/source/_posts/2012-09-28-coffeescript-and-knockout-hello-world.markdown

 You can try this example live on [jsFiddle](http://jsfiddle.net/ervwalter/FNDep/).

-A couple things are worth pointing out in the example.
+A few things are worth pointing out in the example.

 First is the use of `@`.
 When I first started learning CoffeeScript, I missed the fact that `@` was an alias for `this`.
 So in the example above, `@firstName` is equivalent to `this.firstName`.

 The second thing to notice is that I used the fat arrow (`=>`) for the computed observable in order to ensure that `this` is set correctly when the function runs.
 I could have alternatively passed `this` as a second parameter to `ko.computed()` but I think that the approach above is easier to read.